hrecht/censusapi/README.md

 Retrieve data from any [Census API](http://www.census.gov/data/developers/data-sets.html), as well as metadata about the [available datasets](http://api.census.gov/data.html) and each API's [variables](http://api.census.gov/data/2000/sf1/variables.html) and [geographies](http://api.census.gov/data/2000/sf1/geography.html).

-For more info on and examples, see presentation [slides](http://urbaninstitute.github.io/R-Trainings/accesing-census-apis/presentation/index.html#/) and [code](https://github.com/UrbanInstitute/R-Trainings/blob/gh-pages/accesing-census-apis/accessingCensusApis.R) from Urban Institute R Users Group presentation, March 2016
+For more info and examples, see presentation [slides](http://urbaninstitute.github.io/R-Trainings/accesing-census-apis/presentation/index.html#/) and [code](https://github.com/UrbanInstitute/R-Trainings/blob/gh-pages/accesing-census-apis/accessingCensusApis.R) from Urban Institute R Users Group presentation, March 2016

 ## API key setup
 To use the Census APIs, [sign up](http://api.census.gov/data/key_signup.html) for an API key, which will be sent to your provided email address.